- A supply chain disruption is an event or circumstance that impedes the flow of goods between manufacturers, suppliers

 No one knows when the next natural disaster will arrive, but we know it’s coming.

 Solution: Broaden your network of logistics partners and suppliers.
 If you source inventory from a single supplier in a single region, you’re more vulnerable to natural disasters.
 In other words, when you diversify the regions from which you receive shipments, you're less vulnerable to a local natural disasters.
-Having access to backup suppliers is a great way to mitigate risk from environmental hazards, but also to get competitive rates.
+Having access to backup suppliers is a great way to mitigate risk from environmental hazards and get competitive rates.

 2. Geopolitical Instability